HippieStation/HippieStationdeprecated2020/CONTRIBUTING.md

 You can avoid hacky code by using object oriented methodologies, such as overriding a function (called procs in DM) or sectioning code into functions and then overriding them as required.

 ###No duplicated code.
-Copying code from one place to another maybe suitable for small short time projects but /tg/station focuses on the long term and thus discourages this.
+Copying code from one place to another maybe suitable for small short time projects but HippieStation focuses on the long term and thus discourages this.

 Instead you can use object orientation, or simply placing repeated code in a function, to obey this specification easily.